Antonio Carpio: Profile

-Being the senior associate justice, he assumed the post of acting chief justice on May 29, 2012, until the president appointed a new chief justice.
 He assumed the post after his predecessor, Renato Corona, was convicted by the Senate impeachment court for his failure to disclose in his Statement of Assets, Liabilities, and Net Worth, dollar accounts that led to his removal in office, a penalty authorized by the 1987 Constitution.
 He assumed the post again on March 1, 2018, as Chief Justice Maria Lourdes Sereno filed an indefinite leave in the midst of impeachment proceedings against her.

 Carpio chaired the court's Second Division and the Senate Electoral Tribunal.
-He also headed the High Court's Committee on the Revision of the Rules of Court.
+He also headed the Supreme Court's Committee on the Revision of the Rules of Court.